-The subject dwelling is owned by an LLC.
-Based on this ownership, approval of the requested CUP would be the LLC and its members "one and only" STR license within the City pursuant to the provisions of Sec.
+The subject dwelling is owned by an individual.
+Based on this ownership, approval of the requested CUP would constitute the applicant's "one and only" STR license within the City pursuant to the provisions of Sec.
 29-3.3(vv)(2)(ii) of the UDC.
-The application indicates that the LLC will use a designated agent to address compliance matters should they arise while the dwelling is offered for STR purposes.
-Based on the location information provided within the application, this agent is located within Boone County approximately 15 miles (20 minutes) from dwelling.
+The application indicates that applicant will be the designated agent to address compliance matters should they arise while the dwelling is offered for STR purposes.
+Based upon the location information provided within the application, this applicant is a resident of Boone County and is located approximately 5.5 miles (15 minutes) from the dwelling in the event that need arises to address compliance matters.

-Based on a site-specific evaluation, it would appear that access to the dwelling does not require ascending or descending steps to enter the structure.
-As such, compliance with the accessibility provisions of Sec.
-29-3.3(vv)((2)(xiv) of the UDC may not be required.
-A final determination of required compliance will be completed prior to issuance of a STR Certificate of Compliance by the Housing and

-Neighborhood Services Department and Building and Site Development Division of Community Development.
+Based on a site-specific evaluation, it would appear that access to the dwelling requires ascending a step to enter the structure.
+Compliance with the accessibility provisions of Sec.
+29-3.3(vv)((2)(xiv) of the UDC may be required.
+A final determination of required compliance will be completed prior to issuance of an STR Certificate of Compliance by the Housing and Neighborhood Services Department and Building and Site Development Division of Community Development.
 During the site-specific inspection of the dwelling no signage was identify as being present to advertise the dwelling as an STR.
 Such signage would be permissible provided it is no greater than 1 sq. ft. in area and was non-illuminated.